The Ultimate Guide to E-Commerce KPIs

 If you can program your website to be fully transparent in regards to things like sizes for apparel or shoes, and your return policy, people will be more confident they’re buying the right item.
 Similarly, if you illustrate how your products differ from those provided by other brands, you can inspire people to feel motivated to make the purchase and not make a return.

-Example: Birk sport E-commerce brands can use Kindly’s Virtual Shopping Assistant, a platform with a suite of conversational AI solutions, to help provide this kind of information.
+Example: E-commerce brands can use Kindly’s Virtual Shopping Assistant, a platform with a suite of conversational AI solutions, to help provide this kind of information.
 In this above example, the Norwegian bicycle retailer Birk Sport uses a Kindly Chatbot to find the right bicycle for their needs.
 The bot is connected to the brand’s product catalogue and includes details about the type of bike, size guide, accessories, and other specifications to help people make the right purchase tailored for their interests.
 This helps people feel confident they’re buying the right bike, which helps lower return rates for the Birk Sport brand.
 Shipping and returning bikes is expensive and a returned bike might mean the customer goes and buys a bike elsewhere.
-So this chatbot is an investment for Bike Sport that pays off.
+So this chatbot is an investment for Birk Sport that pays off.

 Best KPIs for measuring the performance of an e-commerce business summarized